JimmyCN1/ChloroplethWithD3.js/README.md

-# Visualising Data With a Chloropleth
+# Visualising Data With a Choropleth

-This project will shed light on the education attainment rates for the years 2010 to 2014.
-Specifcally, the percentage of adults aged 25 or higher with atleast a bachelors degree for each county in the United States of America.
+This project will shed light on education attainment rates for the years 2010 to 2014; specifcally, the percentage of adults aged 25 or higher with atleast a bachelors degree for each county in the United States of America.

 The map will be generated using **d3.js, ajax, html and css**.